 These experiments yield a range of values from a low of 56 mutations per generation to a high of 103 mutations per generation.
 Most of the values cluster around 75 mutations per generation and that's what gives rise to the controversy.
 The direct method gives mutation rates the are about half the rate of other methods.

-The direct method is not very reliable since the quality of the genome sequences is low and only a faction of the genomes is actually sequenced.
+The direct method is not very reliable since the quality of the genome sequences is low and only a fraction of the genomes is actually sequenced.
 Typically about 60-80% of the genome sequence is reliable.
 The number of potential sequencing errors overwhelms the number of possible mutations so a lot of "adjusting" is necessary in order to weed out false positives and false negatives.
 Nevertheless, it's satisfying that the results are in the right ballpark.

 The Human Mutation Rate Meeting].